dance2die/sung.codes/content/blog/2017/tips-running-react-page-node-backend/index.md

 ---
-title: "Tips on running React page with Node backend"
+title: Tips on running React page with Node backend
-date: "2017-11-12"
+date: '2017-11-12'
-coverImage: "featured-image-1.jpg"
+coverImage: featured-image-1.jpg
+published_at: '2017-11-12T20:40:32.000Z'
+tags: 'blogentry, problemsolving, programming, backend'
+author: Sung M. Kim
 ---

 As I was learning React, I've run into a situation where I needed to use node as a backend.
 I found this wonderful article [Create React App with an Express Backend](https://daveceddia.com/create-react-app-express-backend/) by Dave Ceddia.